 Attach other Spark Pages

 If you’ve created multiple Spark Pages over the school year, like one highlighting a field trip or another showing off pictures of student work from a special project, you can link them all to your class website.
-The easiest way to do this is to copy and paste the link from each of these special Spark Page creations to make a button of the page.
+The easiest way to do this is to copy and paste the link from each of these special Spark Page creations.
+You can make a button of the page.
 This is an easy way to keep lots of resources in one place.

 In order to make your class website most useful for students and families have a schedule for updating and adding new content.
 This doesn’t mean you have to post new updates everyday.
-You might add new resources during the first week of each month or upload pictures on the last day of each quarter.
+You might add new resources during the first week of each month.
+Or you can upload pictures on the last day of each quarter.

 Want more FREE tips?
 Grab an eBook too!